-PokeAPI Exercise
+PokéAPI Exercise

 Introduction

 Build a Spring Boot Application that enables a user to make HTTP requests to the PokeAPI.
 The system must require a user to be created before the PokeAPI can be used and importantly the search history of these users must be recorded.